samarbuild/samarbuild/README.md

 # Hello, I'm Samar.

-I design and build modern, high-converting websites using Framer.
+I design and build modern, high-converting websites.

 Currently focused on helping businesses create websites that are fast, responsive, and conversion-driven.